percona/pg_tde/documentation/docs/architecture/encryption-architecture.md

 `pg_tde` uses two kinds of keys for encryption:

 1. Internal keys to encrypt the data.
-They are stored in PostgreSQL's data directory under `$PGDATA/pg_tde`.
+They are stored in PostgreSQL's data directory under `$PGDATA/pg_tde`
-2. Principal keys, which encrypt internal keys, are stored externally in a Key Management System (KMS) using the key provider API.
+2. Principal keys, which encrypt internal keys, are stored externally in a Key Management System (KMS) using the key provider API

 `pg_tde` uses one principal key per database.
 Every internal key for the given database is encrypted using this principal key.